Pijler/lang-scanner/README.md

 #### `--check`

-Ensures that all language JSON files inside lang_path have the same keys.
+Checks if that all language JSON files inside lang_path have the same keys.

 Reports inconsistencies when a key exists in one locale but is missing in another.